yifei-alpaca/FoodVault/README.md

 - To be part of FoodVault, simply register in the sign up page
 - After you have login at the sign in page, you will be at the merchant homepage where there will be a variety of metrics to accessed how much food waste you have reduced
+- Note: Recaptcha will not work on localhost as it requires the domain to be whitelisted.

 ## Dummy user account details to stimulate login